-Read the Peterson course textbook prior to the class.
+Read the Peterson textbook prior to the class.
 Write a two-to-three-page response/summary (700 to 1,000 words).
-This should include your sense of the strengths and weaknesses and how this book might relate to your own worship practice.
+This should include your sense of the strengths and weaknesses of this book and how this book might relate to your own worship practice.
 Please include references to material in the book.
-A minimum of 10 footnotes and bibliography are expected (see Format Guide for requirements).
+A minimum of 10 footnotes to a diversity of sections in the book and a bibliography are expected (see Format Guide for requirements).
 It should be evident from your response that you have the book in its entirety.

 - Related learning outcome: #3, #5.

 - Assignment length: 2-3 pages (700-1000 words).

-- Due date: May 15 at 9am.
+- Due date: October 6, 2025 at 9am.